 - In terms of caloric expenditure, yoga is light to, possibly, moderate intensity.

 - If you want to make it more intense, you can practice more sun salutations and challenging poses or speed it up, but ultimately you’re probably better off just adding other types of exercise into the mix.

 - And instead of focusing on how many calories you’re burning, practice yoga because it helps you feel stronger or more mobile or more relaxed—or whatever the benefits you get from your practice.

 One more thing: you may be asking yourself, “If yoga isn’t very intense, why does it feel so difficult?”
 It certainly feels harder than walking, right?

 Exercise physiologists use RPE, or rating of perceived exertion, to rate how difficult an exercise feels to the practitioner.
 The research on RPE and yoga is pretty limited, but it seems that practitioners tend to rate their practice as harder than you’d expect based on energy expenditure alone.

 Not only that, but yoga practice seems to elicit a higher heart rate response than you’d expect for the amount of energy used.
 Generally, heart rate is a pretty good indicator of exercise intensity and energy expenditure.
 Makes sense, because your heart has to pump all that oxygen to your muscles.
 But that relationship doesn’t seem so clear with yoga.

-I think there are some interesting physiological mechanisms that might be behind the mismatch between perception and reality of energy expenditure in yoga.
-But since there isn’t much research on the topic, it’s pretty speculative, so I’ll save that speculation for a later blog post.
-Stay tuned.
+It would be interesting to know what physiological mechanisms might be behind that mismatch between perception and reality of energy expenditure in yoga.
+I could speculate, but since there isn’t much research on the topic, it would just be speculation, so I’ll leave it at that.

 Hagins M et al. Does practicing hatha yoga satisfy recommendations for intensity of physical activity which improves and maintains health and cardiovascular fitness?
 BMC Complement Altern Med.
 2007 Nov 30;7:40.